-Symptoms can range from mild to severe depending on what part of the brain, spinal cord, or optic nerves have been affected.
-Symptoms may last for a few days or be permanent.
-They may also improve and then come back months to years after they have initially occurred.
-In some cases, even though the initial symptoms improve, you may have permanent changes that your doctor is able to detect during your exam.
+MS symptoms range from mild to severe.
+It depends on what part of the brain, spine, or nerves in the eyes have been affected.
+Problems may last for a few days or be lasting.
+They may also get better and then come back months to years after they start.
+Some people may have problems that get better and then have lasting harm that is found during an exam.

 NINDS multiple sclerosis information page.
 National Institute of Neurological Disorders and Stroke website.
 Available at: http://www.ninds.nih.gov/disorders/multiple_sclerosis/multiple_sclerosis.htm.
 Updated November 19, 2015.
 Accessed September 13, 2016.